stashpad/chestnut/README.md

 For private repos:

 - `TOKEN`: Your GitHub token with the `repo` scope
 - `PASSWORD`: Used to bust the file cache and force a reload of the latest release.
-Please choose a secure password since busting the cache will use up your GitHub Token's request limit.
+Please choose a secure password since busting the cache will use your GitHub Token's request limit.
 - `URL`: The server's URL

 ## Usage with Electron's `autoUpdater`